Choosing an Optometrist vs. an Ophthalmologist for Contact Lenses

 Whether you’re a first-time lens wearer or you’ve recently had a prescription change, it’s essential to ensure a proper fit.
 When lenses are not properly fitted, it can prove to be uncomfortable and can lead to vision problems, infections, or scarring.
 That’s where we come in.

 To ensure a proper contact lens fitting, Dr. Cynthia A. Cieszko, OD will perform a comprehensive eye exam to check your level of refractive error and will also check for any conditions that could interfere with wearing contact lenses.
 The shape of your eye and personal lifestyle are also important factors in determining the right lens for you.
 If you spend a significant amount of time outdoors or lead an active lifestyle, that may require a different lens type.
 Following a proper assessment, the doctor will ensure the best fit for your eyes and overall vision health.

 Moreover, your optometrist will show you how to insert and remove lenses, and generally, how to properly care for them.
 Additional follow-up appointments may be needed in order to monitor and assess the fitting and overall comfort level.

-Dr. Cynthia A. Cieszko, OD specializes in fitting traditional and specialty contact lenses.
-From the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient, Dr. Cynthia A. Cieszko, OD makes sure to find the proper fit for all of his patients.
+Specialized in fitting traditional and specialty contact lenses, Dr. Cynthia A. Cieszko, OD find the proper fit for all patients, from the simple near-sighted first-time wearer to the complex astigmatic, bifocal or diseased cornea patient.
 Visit us at the The Scleral Lenses Center at Perimeter Eye Group for a contact lens fitting.

 We help patients from the Atlanta, Sandy Springs, Brookhaven, and Dunwoody, in the Georgia area enjoy great vision and comfort with contact lenses.